xxxfrankla/p4/README.md

 This project is due on March 20, 2025 at 11:59 PM.

 The work of this assignment is to:
-* Allow users to manually allocate 4MB pages by implementing a user space allocator, vmalloc, based on umalloc code
+* Allow users to manually allocate 4MB pages by implementing a user space allocator, vmalloc, based on umalloc code, and a corresponding function, vfree
 * Modify the memory management subsystem in xv6 to transparently use 4 MB huge pages
 * Add a system call, setthp to configure transparent huge page management